Skip to content

 • Stable, tested releases

-• Bug fixes from pre-release testing
+• Bug fixes carried in from pre-release testing

 • Default for all users

-• Only option available for team/business accounts
+• The only option for team and Enterprise accounts

 • Exploring new features early

-• Contributing to bug reports
+• Contributing bug reports back to the team

 • Personal development environments